-To give users simple heuristics to detect errors in LLM responses, we calculated conditional probability of error in other evaluation criterial given that user sees an error in one evaluation criteria (e.g., Directness) and present it in \cref{appendix-tab:cond-probabilities}.
+To give users simple heuristics to detect errors in LLM responses, we calculated the conditional probability of error in other evaluation criteria given that the user sees an error in one evaluation criterion (e.g., Directness), and present it in \cref{appendix-tab:cond-probabilities}.